CHALLENGE AMERICA: Award Administration

 Debarment and Suspension procedures.
 The applicant must comply with the record keeping and other requirements set forth in Subpart C of 2 CFR 180, as adopted by the Arts Endowment in 2 CFR Part 3254.
 Failure to comply may result in the debarment or suspension of the grantee and the National Endowment for the Arts suspending, terminating and/or recovering funds.

 Federal Debt Status (OMB Circular A-129).
 Processing of applications will be suspended when applicants are delinquent on federal tax or non-tax debts, including judgment liens against property for a debt to the federal government.
 An organization's debt status is displayed in the System for Award Management (SAM).
-New awards will not be made if an applicant is still in debt status as of September 1 of the year of the anticipated award.
+New awards will not be made if an applicant is still in debt status as of September 1.

 Labor Standards (29 C.F.R. pt 505).
 If a grant is awarded, the grantee must comply with the standards set out in Labor Standards on Projects or Productions Assisted by Grants from the National Endowments for the Arts and Humanities.